Gravity assist: Limits

-Even in the case of an airless body, there is a limit to how close a spacecraft may approach.
-The magnitude of the achievable change in velocity depends on the spacecraft's approach velocity and the planet's escape velocity at the point of closest approach (limited by either the surface or the atmosphere.)

 Interplanetary slingshots using the Sun itself are not possible because the Sun is at rest relative to the Solar System as a whole.
-However, thrusting when near the Sun has the same effect as the powered slingshot described as the Oberth effect.
+However, thrusting when near the Sun has a related effect, the Oberth effect.
 This has the potential to magnify a spacecraft's thrusting power enormously, but is limited by the spacecraft's ability to resist the heat.
+For planetary gravity assists, a thrust applied near the closest approach (a "powered periapsis maneuver") can add the Oberth effect to the gravity slingshot effect, producing a larger change in orbital velocity than either effect by itself.

 A rotating black hole might provide additional assistance, if its spin axis is aligned the right way.
 General relativity predicts that a large spinning mass produces frame-dragging—close to the object, space itself is dragged around in the direction of the spin.
 Any ordinary rotating object produces this effect.
 Although attempts to measure frame dragging about the Sun have produced no clear evidence, experiments performed by Gravity Probe B have detected frame-dragging effects caused by Earth.
 General relativity predicts that a spinning black hole is surrounded by a region of space, called the ergosphere, within which standing still (with respect to the black hole's spin) is impossible, because space itself is dragged at the speed of light in the same direction as the black hole's spin.
 The Penrose process may offer a way to gain energy from the ergosphere, although it would require the spaceship to dump some "ballast" into the black hole, and the spaceship would have had to expend energy to carry the "ballast" to the black hole.

-Another potential application of gravity assist is alteration of the Earth's orbital distance from the Sun to reduce increasing global temperatures.